hfinucane/jsonproc/README.md

 `jsonproc` does nothing special around permissions.
 If you would like to read files that are `root`-readable only, running this as `root` should work.
-Because it's written in a memory-safe language, and never calls anything other that `open`, `read`, and `readdir`, it's possible this isn't even that terrible an idea, but, uh, this should not be taken as an endorsement.
+Because it's written in a memory-safe language, and never calls anything other that `stat`, `open`, `read`, and `readdir`, it's possible this isn't even that terrible an idea, but, uh, this should not be taken as an endorsement.
 Run it as an unprivileged user if possible.

 Relative paths- `../` & company- are unsupported.
 You should be limited to `/proc`.